sensiloles/quit-smoking-bot/README.md

 ## Command-Line Options

-### run.sh and install-service.sh options:
+### run.sh options:

+- `--install` - Full installation with Docker setup and auto-restart
 - `--token YOUR_BOT_TOKEN` - Specify the Telegram bot token
 - `--force-rebuild` - Forces a complete rebuild of Docker images
 - `--tests` - Runs the test suite after building.
 If tests fail, the script will stop
 - `--monitoring` - Enable health monitoring service
 - `--logging` - Enable log aggregation service
+- `--dry-run` - Show what would be done without executing
+- `--status` - Show system status and exit
+- `--quiet` - Minimal output (errors only)
+- `--verbose` - Detailed output and debugging
 - `--help` - Displays usage information and options

 ### stop.sh options:

+- `--uninstall` - Complete uninstallation (removes images and cleans Docker)
+- `--keep-data` - Keep logs when uninstalling (data is always preserved)
 - `--all` - Stop all services including monitoring and logging
-- `--cleanup` - Perform thorough cleanup of Docker resources
-- `--volumes` - Remove volumes (WARNING: this will delete data)
-- `--images` - Remove bot images after stopping

-### uninstall-service.sh options:
+- `--dry-run` - Show what would be done without executing
+- `--force` - Skip confirmation prompts
+- `--quiet` - Minimal output (errors only)

-- `--keep-data` - Keep data directory and logs
+- `--verbose` - Detailed output and debugging
-- `--keep-images` - Keep Docker images
+- `--help` - Show help message

-- `--full-cleanup` - Remove everything including Docker volumes
-- `--remove-legacy` - Remove legacy systemd/supervisor services if exist
+> **⚠️ Important**: The `data/` directory (user database) is always preserved and never deleted automatically.

 ## Service Profiles